RMrobb1e/RMrobb1e/README.md

 <font size="4">Hi there, 👋 I'm Robbie Mariano 🤖 </font>

-&lt;&lt;&lt;&lt;&lt;&lt;&lt; HEAD

 - 🌍  I'm based in the Philippines
 - 🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://ralm-portfolio.netlify.app/'>RALM-Portfolio</a>
-- 🧠  Currently learning backend technologies like nest and node.
-- # 🤝  I'm open to part-time and collaborating on interesting projects.

-* 🌍  I'm based in the Philippines
-* 🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://ralm-portfolio.netlify.app/'>RALM-Portfolio</a>
-* 🧠  Full stack developer, specializing in frontend.
+- 🧠  Full stack developer, specializing in frontend.
 Currently expanding my knowledge of backend and infrastructure technologies
-* 🤝  I'm open to part-time and collaborating on interesting projects
+- 🤝  I'm open to part-time and collaborating on interesting projects.

-> > > > > > > f0ecfb1f823cb9c5f650f403af6fdfa343a0edcf

 ### Skills